jaenster/Charon/readme.md

 This is an experiment and utility for Diablo 2.
 It is intended for single player and TCP/IP game use, so connections to Battle.net are disabled.
 It's main features include:

     Always in Direct 3D Mode with Alt+Enter fullscreen toggle.
-    Ladder Runewords and Unique Items in Single Player and TCP/IP Gently Improved Drop Rates with Respect to Single Player Gently Improved Rune Drop Rates with Respect to Single Player Map Reveal (more information now)
+    Ladder Runewords, Cube Recipes, and Unique Items in Single Player and TCP/IP Uber Tristram and Diablo Clone in Single Player and TCP/IP Gently Improved Drop Rates with Respect to Single Player Gently Improved Rune Drop Rates with Respect to Single Player Map Reveal (more information now)
-    Display Monsters, Missiles, and Items (superior and above) on Automap Updated Item Tooltips and Item Level Display /players X uncap (16-20 is reasonable, but very difficult) Improved experience scaling for /players X
+    Display Monsters, Missiles, and Items (superior and above) on Automap Updated Item Tooltips and Item Level Display /players X uncap (16-20 is reasonable, but very difficult) Experience Bonuses and Scaling
     Repeatable Socket, Respec, and Imbue Quests
     Repeatable Cow Portal (even if you killed the Cow King) Disabled Weather
+    Regenerate Single Player Maps (always a new map!)
+    All Items Drop Pre-Identified
-    Loading additional mpq via command line parameter: -mpq "filename.mpq"
+    Single Player FPS Uncap (40 FPS is a good spot) Loading additional mpq via command line parameter: -mpq "filename.mpq"

 Almost all features are optional now!
 Press F11 while Diablo 2 is running to enable/disable these options!